KuraFire/TAOPE/who-this-book-is-for.md

 If all that sounds like something you want, **this book is for you**.

 Ready to see what’s behind door number one?

+[^awkward]: Self-awareness was not my strongest skill at 16.